ceetaro/Suitkaise/docs/cerial/instructions.md

 read docs/cerial/concept.md

+1.5. we are here for a second, to redo worst possible object to ensure that it correctly tests everything in a more dynamic and comprehensive way.

 2. if you are reviewing the file handle handler, review skpath

 understand how skpath works by reading docs/skpath/concept.md